NinaDaPraia/Nina/README.md

 #### System dependencies

-  The application needs some Python packages: Django, Django REST e psycopg2.
+  The application needs some Python packages: Django, Django REST and psycopg2.
   You can install them running the command ```pip install -r requirements.txt```

   You'll also need to install PostgreSQL 9.4.